OpenEstate/OpenEstate-PHP-Wrapper-WordPress/src/readme.txt

 -   Bugfix: Show correct home path of the WordPress installation on the plugins admin page.
 -   Bugfix: Show correct plugin version number on the plugins admin page.
 -   made some syntax fixes
+-   translated any source code comments into English

 = 0.2.7 =